Are you a blogger or want to start blogging? Then you need to be using Pinterest for blogging to drive traffic to your blog!

 Best Practices for Using Pinterest for Blogging

-Last but certainly not least, let’s talk about best practices for Pinterest.
+Last but certainly not least, let’s talk about best practices for using Pinterest for promoting your blog.
 The NUMBER ONE thing you can do to increase your Pinterest blog traffic is to create more fresh, high-quality content.
 It’s all about new content!

 People don’t want to keep seeing the same thing over and over again.
 They want new, exciting, and helpful information (with a new Pin graphic to go with it)!
 So what counts as new content?